Devarattam: Plot

-Past: In the 1980s, Kodumpavi Ganesan, a dreaded ruffian in Madurai, adopted a baby boy with Kalyani Thevar and his pregnant wife, who have six girls.
+Past: In the 1980s, Kodumpavi Ganesan, a dreaded ruffian in Madurai, did an adoption ritual for his baby boy with Kalyani Thevar and his pregnant wife, who have six girls.
+Because of the death of his previous children either a miscarriage or stillborn.
 His wife goes into labour and gives birth to a baby boy, while Kalyani Thevar's daughter goes into labour and delivers a baby girl.
-One day, after a heated argument with Kodumpavi Ganesan, Ganesan stabs Kalyani Thevar and slits his throat, killing him.
+One day, after a heated argument with Kodumpavi Ganesan over a money lending dispute where Ganesan demanded a compound interest with the person from the Kalyani Thevar side despite paid all the interests.
+Ganesan refuses to return the documents and threatens to kill anyone refusing a compromise.
+Kalyani Thevar threatens him and warns him that he would be beheaded if he refuses to return the documents.
+An insulted and infuriated Ganesan stabs Kalyani Thevar and slits his throat, killing him.

 Present: Vetri, Kalyani Thevar's son, lives in a casteist-pride (devar) joint family with his six sisters and their husbands.
 Vetri's eldest sister, Pechi, and her husband nurtured Vetri.
 His relationship with Pechi is more like that of a mother and son.
 Vetri is a lawyer.
 He has anger issues and gets into unnecessary fights.
 However, his family loves him as he is the first advocate in their family.
 At the court, Vetri and his family witness Kodumpavi Ganesan stabbing and murdering a guy called Veeran.
-[Veeran threatened to kill Deivam, the adopted son of Kodumpavi Ganesan].
+Veeran threatened to kill Deivam, the son of Kodumpavi Ganesan.
 Vetri is upset that he could not do anything when Ganesan murdered Veeran in court.
 His brothers-in-law advise him not to get angry for the sake of his family.
 Pechi's husband tells Vetri about his father's murder and how his mother died after Kalyani Thevar's death.
 Pechi and her husband are worried that Vetri might end up like his father.

 At a shopping mall, Munna downblouses girls on the escalator and sexually harasses a girl, who is Vetri's niece.
 The girl's friend, Vanitha, slaps Munna, so Munna kidnaps Vanitha.
 Meanwhile, Vetri falls in love with Madhu, and she reciprocates his love.
 At the M.G.R. bus stand, Vanitha hugs random people, and Madhu and her friends see her.
 Later, Vanitha's father sees his daughter and laments over her state.
 On the news, Munna is labelled a sexual offender for assaulting Vanitha, so Munna and his father meet with Deivam to offer protection to Munna.
 Deivam and Kaalaiyan, Ganesan's right-hand man, discuss with a police inspector to persuade him to drop the case, but the inspector refuses.
 Madhu and Vanitha's father meet the police inspector.
 However, the inspector explains that he cannot help, so they meet Vetri.
 Vanitha's father explains to Vetri what happened to his daughter.